everx-labs/ever-sdk/README.md

 SDK tests need [EVER OS API](https://docs.everplatform.dev/reference/graphql-api/networks) endpoint to run on.
 Such an API is exposed by a [DApp Server](https://github.com/everx-labs/evernode-ds) which runs in real networks and by local blockchain [Evernode SE](https://github.com/everx-labs/evernode-se).

 Evernode SE is used by default with address `http://localhost` and port 80.
 If you launch it on another port you need to specify it explicitly like this: `http://localhost:port`.
-If you have Evernode SE running on another address or you need to run tests on a real Everscale network use the following environment variables to override the default parameters
+If you have Evernode SE running on another address or if you need to run tests on a real Everscale network, use the following environment variables to override the default parameters

 ```
 TON_USE_SE: true/false - flag defining if tests run against Evernode SE or a real network (DApp Server)